 Julia received her BA in political science, with a concentration in peace and justice, and a minor in criminology, from Villanova University.
 During her time at Villanova, she studied abroad in Barcelona, Spain, where she researched international politics and communication.

 Policy Director, Women's Congressional Policy Institute

 Cynthia joins WCPI with more than ten years of experience on Capitol Hill working on bipartisan issues.
-She previously served in the United States Senate as a longtime legislative aide to Senator Richard Burr.
+She previously served in the United States Senate as a longtime senior legislative aide to Senator Richard Burr.
 During her time in the Senate, she focused and advised on foreign affairs policy and also worked on legislative issues relating to defense, veterans affairs, and intelligence.

 Vice President, Women's Congressional Policy Institute

 Cheryl previously served as Associate Director of Government Affairs for the United Negro College Fund, where she worked on higher education policy.
 Cheryl also served as Senior Legislative Assistant to Congresswoman Eleanor Holmes Norton, where she worked on appropriations, health, and women’s issues, among other issues.